-This course does not cover in detail how to select or appraise records, what to do for cataloguing and preparing records for transfer to The National Archives or how to manage digital records.
+This course does not cover in detail how to select or appraise records, how to catalogue and prepare records for transfer to The National Archives, or how to manage digital records.

 What the course covers

 - the role of The National Archives and the way it works with government to promote good information management and ensure that information of historical value is preserved for the future

 - why the transfer process is important and why it exists